 There are public parks with children playing equipment in the urban areas.
 Some of these parks are maintained although the standard in Marapong is lower as compared to the one in Onverwacht and town.
-There are only four parks in the entire rural villages although the majority of the population resides in those settlements.
-There are three enclosed sports field at Ga-Monyeki village, Ga-Seleka and Thabo-Mbeki Township which cater for sporting activities for the community in rural areas.
-These facilities will need proper maintenance to keep the standard in a satisfactory condition.
+There are only two parks and the third is nearing completion in the entire rural villages although the majority of the population resides in those settlements.
+There are two enclosed sports field at Ga-Monyeki village and Thabo-Mbeki Township which cater for sporting activities for the community in rural areas.
+These facilities have been erected some years ago but their standard is not satisfactory.